vercel/next.js/docs/api-reference/create-server.md

 ## Options

-The server constructor accepts these options:
+The Next.js server accepts these options:

 - `dev`: Enable dev mode.
 Defaults to `false`
 - `dir`: Optional path to the directory of the Next.js application.
 If no directory is provided, the current directory will be used.